Efficient Parameter Optimisation for Quantum Kernel Alignment: A Sub-sampling Approach in Variational Training: Details of Experiments

 In our numerical experiments, we utilized specific software and dataset settings to ensure reproducibility and precision.
 The software versions employed were Qiskit version 0.44, Qiskit Machine Learning version 0.6, and scikit-learn Version 1.3.0.
 For the Synthetic Benchmarking Dataset, the settings were: SPSA with 200 maximum iterations, a learning rate of 0.01, and a perturbation of 0.05; ADAM with 200 maximum iterations, a tolerance of 1e-06, and a learning rate of 0.01; Gradient Descent with 200 maximum iterations, a learning rate of 0.01, a tolerance of 1e-07, and no perturbation.
 For the COSET Dataset and the Computational Pathology Breast Cancer Dataset, maximum iterations were increased to 400 for all algorithms, keeping other parameters constant.

 Using a validation set, which is split from the training set, a grid-search is performed over $C$ and $\gamma$ parameters as well as kernel type (Poly, RFB, Linear), and the best parameters and kernel type are then used to find best Classical Kernel to train the SVC algorithm.
-Similarly, a grid-search is performed over different $C$ values for the obtained quantum kernels using the same validation set.
+Similarly, a grid-search is performed over different $C$ values for the obtained quantum kernels using the same validation set for both QKA and PEGASOS QKA algorithms.